 Dr. Cook’s research interests include:

 Dr. Cook is a member of the American Society of Artificial Internal Organs and the Biomedical Engineering Society.
-For the National Institutes of Health, he serves on the Bioengineering, Technology, and Surgical Sciences Study Section of the Center for Scientific Review.
-He is an Editor of the Respiratory Support Section for the American Society of Artificial Internal Organs (ASAIO) Journal.
+He is on the Editorial Board for the American Society of Artificial Internal Organs (ASAIO) Journal.
 In addition, Dr. Cook is a reviewer for numerous publications, including but not limited to, Biotechnology and Bioengineering, Annals of Biomedical Engineering, and Critical Care Medicine.

 View a list of Dr. Cook’s publications here.